 Bachelor of Science in Engineering

 A broad engineering bachelor's degree program introduces students to all aspects of mechanical, operational, electrical and construction engineering.
 Students gain practical engineering experience in labs and mechanical projects.
-Some programs may offer bachelor's degree in specific fields like mechanical or computer science engineering.
+Some programs may offer bachelor's degrees in specific fields like mechanical or computer science engineering.
 Programs typically include courses in:

 - Engineering research and statistics